 Smoking increases the cholesterol and unhealthy fats circulating in the blood, leading to unhealthy fatty deposits.
 Over time, cholesterol, fats, and other debris build up on the walls of your arteries.
-This buildup narrow-no-jss the arteries and blocks normal blood flow to the heart, brain, and legs.
+This buildup narrows the arteries and blocks normal blood flow to the heart, brain, and legs.
 Blocked blood flow to the heart or brain can cause a heart attack or stroke.
 Blockage in the blood vessels of your legs could result in the amputation of your toes or feet.

-Smoking causes inflammation in the small airways and tissues of your lungs.
+Smokers' lungs experience inflammation in the small airways and tissues of your lungs.
 This can make your chest feel tight or cause you to wheeze or feel short of breath.
 Continued inflammation builds up scar tissue, which leads to physical changes to your lungs and airways that can make breathing hard.
 Years of lung irritation can give you a chronic cough with mucus.